Gardening With Kids: Importance Of Gardening In Early Childhood

 We’ve planted a few sprouting spuds a couple of months ago.
 Here we’ve dug up the most delicious new potatoes.
 I boiled them and the kids ate them all before they could make it to the plates!

 Snow peas are also ready for harvest.
-I was surprised how quickly they grow.
+I was surprised by how quickly they grow.
 While picking, our daughter ate a few raw.
-After a brisk boil, kids ate them in a minute, our son declaring them as delicious!
+After a brisk boil, the kids ate them in a minute, our son declaring them delicious!
 He wasn’t keen to try snow peas before.